korlibs-archive/docs-old.korge.org/klock/index.md

 ### Comparison

-`TimeSpan` implements `Comparable<TimeSpan>` so you can compare times independently to the unit used:
+`TimeSpan` implements `Comparable<TimeSpan>` so you can compare times independently to the unit used to instantiate them:

 ```kotlin
 val isTrue = 4001.milliseconds > 4.seconds